-- Veritas InfoScale Operations Manager

-See the Veritas InfoScale Operations Manager documentation for more information.

-- The Cluster Manager (Java Console)

-See "Taking the service group offline" on page 121.

-See "Switching the service group" on page 121.

-See "Modifying the service group configuration" on page 122.

-The command-line See the Cluster Server Administrator's Guide for more information.
+- Veritas InfoScale Operations Manager See the Veritas InfoScale Operations Manager documentation for more information. - The Cluster Manager (Java Console) See "Bringing the service group online" on page 114.
+See "Taking the service group offline" on page 114.
+See "Switching the service group" on page 114.
+See "Modifying the service group configuration" on page 115. - The command-line See the Cluster Server Administrator's Guide for more information.